ffrouin/suspicious/backend/processors/README.md

 In order to help the community to provide processors for other engines like or not like fail2ban, you'll find the backend/processors/template.pl script that have the skeleton to allow easy integration.

+## Fail2ban processor

+The fail2ban processor will parse your fail2ban logs and extract data from it.
+There's no settings to update if you are using standard fail2ban log files.

+## Lighttpd processor

+This processor works with web log files.
+It has been tested with lighttpd but may be updated easily for other web server as apache2 or nginx.

+You may update this processor script in order to configure the excluded pattern you don't want to report and maybe the HTTP code status you want to track.
+You may want look for 4xx or 5xx return codes to follow suspicious web activity :

+	my @excludedPatterns = (
+					'\\.xml$',
+					'\\.txt$',
+					'\\.php$',
+					'feed',
+					'wp-'
+				);

+	my @trackedStatusCodes = (
+					'4\d{2}',
+					'5\d{2}'
+				);